 - Leading Change

 On the other hand, an MA in human resources and industrial relations will include HR concepts as well as industrial organizational concepts, including courses in:

 - Business principles

 - Labor relations and collective bargaining

-Finally, a master’s in business with a concentration in human resources management will include business-centric courses, along with HR-specific courses, such as:
+Finally, an MBA with a concentration in human resources management will cover higher level business-centric and management concepts, along with HR-specific courses: